Posts

 Image

 The View From the Ziggurat Imagine that we’re in a Temple.
 Sorry, that wasn’t clear.
 We’re not in that Temple.
 Take your mind away from Jerusalem and picture, instead, a temple in ancient Mesopotamia.
 In this part of the world, a temple might be found perched atop a ziggurat - or, in Akkadian, ziqquratum , meaning “to build high”.
 You can guess from the name that it’s a high place.
 To get into the temple structure, we need to ascend an incredible staircase.
 The temple is made of layers and sections, and there are places we mere peasants cannot go.
-While not all ziggurats were completely identical in all time periods, common features would appear in temple design: courtyards outside, likely for the public; basins of water; altars for animal sacrifice; a structure of multiple layers, and - most importantly of all - a holy chamber that housed the god.
-You and I cannot enter that chamber, but perhaps atop this ziggurat, we can catch a glimpse of the great statue of the
+While not all ancient holy spaces were completely identical in all time periods, common features would appear in temple design among Israel's neighbours: courtyards outside, likely for the public; basins of water; altars for animal sacrifice; a structure of multiple layers, and - most importantly of all - a holy chamber that housed the god.
+You and I cannot enter that chamber, but perhaps we can catch a glimpse of the

 Miriam, Moses, and the Mumpsimus